grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 to about two or three thousands of paper pages, plus numerous posts on many blogs.
 And you know what I noticed?
 No two authors use exactly the same sets of techniques for test-driving their code!
-I mean, sometimes, when you look techniques they are suggesting, the suggestions from two authorities contradict each other.
+I mean, sometimes, when you look at the techniques they are suggesting, two authorities contradict each other.
 As each authority has their followers, it is not uncommon to observe and take part in discussions about whether this or that technique is better than a competing one or